 - Avanafil (Stendra)

 These four drugs strengthen nitric oxide effects that the body develops natural chemicals to relax penile muscles.
 This increases blood flow, which helps you get an erection in response to sexual stimulation.

 A penis pump is also recognized as a vacuum erection device; it is a hollow pipe with a battery or electric pump.
 The tube is positioned over the penis, and then the air in the tube is sucked.
 This generates an aspiration that draws blood into your penis.

 The devices with a small medicated pellet or an expectation are inserted in the urethra by opening at the advice of the penis and releasing it into it.
 The pellet is about the size of a grain of rice and dissolves to maximize the flow of blood through the penis, thereby producing an erection.

 5. Viagra, Levitra, and Cialis

 Many of the people are affected by erectile dysfunction, Viagra, Levitra, and Cialis are the first line of ED treatment.
 And they’re successful for around 80 percent of men.
-These medications, called phosphodiesterase-5 inhibitors, these are approved by the Food and Drug Administration and work to improve blood flow to an erection.
+These medications called phosphodiesterase-5 inhibitors, are approved by the Food and Drug Administration and work to improve blood flow to an erection.
 Some common outcomes include nasal congestion and headache.

 Note: If you take nitroglycerine pills for heart disease, you can’t take the ED tablets, because they can lead to a dangerous decrease in blood pressure.